 In case of any conduct not complying with the standards outlined above, FLW shall have the right to refuse an application to compete, to deny a confirmed application to compete by returning the entry fee, to disqualify a contestant or impose any penalty outlined in paragraph 1.

 10. BOAT OPERATION • Boaters will fish from the front deck of the boat only.
 Co-anglers will fish from the back deck or seating area of the boat only.
 Boaters will have complete control of boat operation and waters to be fished.
 For safety concerns in rough water or swift current, in the event of an outboard or trolling motor breakdown or during an emergency, co-anglers may operate the trolling motor or the outboard but may not fish anytime from the front deck.
 Boaters may not request that the co-angler not fish.
 Any boater that, in the judgment of the tournament director, operates the boat in such a manner that unfairly handicaps his/her co-angler and any co-angler who unfairly handicaps his/her boater may be disqualified for that day.
 Boaters paired with boaters will receive equal time in the front of the boat to operate the trolling motor and equal time, including travel, to fish their selected waters.
 The use of mobile communication devices, including but not limited to, cell phones, marine radios, walkie-talkies, CBs, etc., during tournament hours is strictly prohibited except in an emergency, severe weather, breakdowns or to communicate with lockmasters about locking, to communicate with the tournament director or to communicate with FLW editors or producers.
+If boat installed electronics fail, boaters may use cell phone GPS and mapping apps with approval from the tournament director.
 Co-anglers are not allowed to record GPS waypoints or use any type of handheld GPS during any competition day.
 Contestants are expected to compete every day for which they are qualified; failure to do so may result in ineligibility to compete in future FLW tournaments.
 If a special circumstance arises that inhibits a contestant’s ability to compete, the tournament director may allow the contestant to withdraw from competition and maintain the weight caught to that point.
 Depending on the need to maintain an equal number of boaters and co-anglers (i.e. day 2 at super tournaments and day 3 at regionals and the All-American), the next highest contestant in the tournament standings may be invited to continue competition.

-11. BOAT AND HORSEPOWER REGULATION • All boats must be propeller-driven, a minimum of 16 feet in length and have a rear deck (with a seat if requested).
+11. BOAT & HORSEPOWER REGULATION • All boats must be propeller-driven, a minimum of 16 feet in length and have a rear deck (with a seat if requested).
 All boats must be equipped with wheel steering; no other steering device will be permitted.
 No barges or similarly cumbersome craft will be permitted.
 Each boat must have all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated livewell space to maintain alive a limit catch of bass by both contestants.
 Maximum horsepower for all outboards used in tournament competition will be 250 horsepower, not to exceed the horsepower capacity set forth on the “Maximum Capacities” placard described below.
 Each boat must have a clearly legible “Maximum Capacities” (or comparably titled) placard that includes a maximum horsepower rating affixed to the boat by the manufacturer.
 The horsepower of the outboard engine must not exceed the maximum horsepower capacity specified on this placard or the 250-horsepower maximum set by FLW.
 By signing the entry form, contestants agree to submit their boat and/or motor to an inspection by FLW personnel.
 Falsifying information on entry forms or altering the horsepower numbers on the motor or rating placard will be cause for disqualification from the tournament and may result in ineligibility to compete in future FLW tournaments.
 Fishing platforms must be factory-installed equipment.
 No portable platforms may be used in tournament competition.
 Fuel may be carried only in factory-installed (built-in) fuel tanks.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public and pumped through a hose with a nozzle.
 The use of generators, other than solar or wind-powered generators, is prohibited in contestant boats during tournament hours on all competition days.

 12. PERMITTED FISHING METHODS • Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
 All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
 Alabama rigs and similar umbrella-type rigs are limited to a maximum of five wires with a maximum of five spinners, five lures and three hooks (single or treble) unless state regulations are more restrictive, in which case state regulations prevail.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
 Trolling is defined as operating the combustion engine to extend a cast or lengthen a retrieve.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your boater or co-angler for verification.